 Oh, how I wish I’d read this book in 2013 – the year it was published!
-There’s so much to learn on each and every page.
-Maya Angelou’s words have the power to move mountains, and after reading her memoir, Mom & Me & Mom, it’s easy to see that the apple didn’t fall far from the tree.
+There’s so much to learn on every page.
+Maya Angelou’s words can move mountains, and after reading her memoir, Mom & Me & Mom, it’s easy to see that the apple didn’t fall far from the tree.
 In this book, Maya Angelou recounts stories and shares quotes about her mother, Vivian Baxter.

 She includes many quotes that ooze with wisdom, grace, and strength.
-Together their story shows how raising a child does require two different versions of a mother: one for young children and another for young adults.
+Together, their story shows how raising a child requires two versions of a mother: young children and young adults.
 Vivian Baxter blazes a trail for the latter that has my head spinning.
 Layer upon layer, the words ring true with grit, spirit, and love.

-Here are some inspiring qualities that Angelou’s mom embodied:
+Here are some inspiring qualities that Maya Angelou’s mom embodied:

-1. She was honest and real with her daughter.
+She was honest and authentic with her daughter.
 (This quote from Maya Angelou shares her mother’s unique transparency.)

 When her young children were only five and three, Vivian Baxter sent them to live with her mother-in-law in Stamps, Arkansas.
-After the three reunited in San Francisco, the two children now teenagers, she was forced to face difficult questions about why she abandoned them.
+After the three reunited in San Francisco, the two children now teenagers, she faced difficult questions about why she abandoned them.

 She spoke the truth to her daughter.
 She explained her side without making excuses.